yosefdebela/printf/README.md

-this is our first alx team project
+This is our first alx team project
+Yosef Alemu and
+Amsale Tsige